In order to consider the implications of copyright for your research publications, it is important to understand some of the basics of copyright.

 To help you understand copyright in the UK, you can start with our Library Guide on Copyright and explore the information on the government website about Patents, trade marks, copyright and designs.

 The work of an academic member of staff is generally owned by the institution for which they work.
-However, the University of Sunderland Intellectual Property Policy states that the University does not claim this right with regards to academic publications and other types of material linked to their research.
-There are exceptions when the work is directly commissioned by the institution or by a third-party.
+However, the University of Sunderland Intellectual Property Policy states that the University of Sunderland does not claim this right with regard to academic publications and other types of material linked to their research.
+There are exceptions when the work is directly commissioned by the institution or by a third party.

 The member(s) of staff who authored the publication are thus able to manage the copyright of their publications.

-In the traditional model of academic publishing author transferred their copyright to the publisher, either by giving them an exclusive license or by transferring copyright while retaining moral rights.
+In the traditional model of academic publishing, authors transferred their copyright to the publisher, either by giving them an exclusive license or by transferring copyright while retaining moral rights.

-Other CC licenses are available and you can explore them in the resource below created by Barbaro Longo-Flint under a CC-BY license.
+Other CC licences are available, and you can explore them in the resource below, created by Barbaro Longo-Flint under a CC-BY license.

 See the UKRN primer on Rights Retention for more information.